 CS: I’m speaking to him right after this.
 Boyle: Yeah, ask him.
 I don’t know whether he’s still involved with it, but he was involved with it for a while.
 I was involved with it.
 I was working with Frank Cottrell Boyce and then we got nowhere really in the end, so we backed away from it.
 It’s a shame really, because it’s a lovely idea, and it could be very, very good.

+CS: After seeing Wes Anderson do animation I was really curious to see you’d approach it.
+Also, I’m sure you’ve been approach to do franchise type movies, so have you been trying to stay away from that?
 Boyle: I’m just no good on that kind of stuff, I know I’m not really.
 I’m happy to watch it, but I wouldn’t deliver it for them really well, you know?
 You’ve gotta kind of follow what your nose is, really.

 127 Hours opens in limited release on November 5.
 Look for our interview with Boyle’s writing partner Simon Beaufoy soon.